Nikhil-Giramkar/cucumber-in-go/README.md

 # About the project

 This project demonstrates how Cucumber is used to test features in GoLang. <br>
+To use Cucumber framework I made use of 2 important packages
     <li>goDog - https://pkg.go.dev/github.com/cucumber/godog</li>
     <li>assistDog - https://pkg.go.dev/github.com/rdumont/assistdog</li>